 Covers Verbal section, critical reasoning, mathematize, and analytical writing.

 Provides information on how to prepare for GMAT, what areas to focus, timing strategies, etc.

 |It is used as a reference book.
 More strategies that practice questions. |

 Note: The Pros and cons based on GMAT Club reviews.

-The GMAT books mentioned in the list above have both pros and cons.
+The GMAT books mentioned above have both pros and cons.
 Thus, it is essential to understand what makes an excellent GMAT Prep Book?